 Supplier Code of Conduct ^

 Arribatec is committed to acting as a responsible corporate citizen worldwide.
-We believe that high standards for ethical, social and environmental behaviors are essential, and we expect the same of our suppliers and their supply chain.
-Our suppliers shall comply with the Arribatec’s Code of Conduct, all applicable laws and regulations, contractual obligations, and the terms of this Supplier Code of Conduct.
+We believe that high standards for ethical, social and environmental behaviours are essential, and we expect the same of our suppliers and their supply chain.
+Our suppliers shall comply with Arribatec’s Code of Conduct, all applicable laws and regulations, contractual obligations, and the terms of this Supplier Code of Conduct.

-Suppliers must ensure their production, products and services are in compliance with applicable laws and regulations, both local and otherwise.
+Suppliers must ensure their production, products, and services are in compliance with applicable laws and regulations, both local and otherwise.

 Suppliers must respect Human Rights and privacy of each individual.
 Suppliers are expected to treat people with respect and dignity, promote diversity and equal opportunities for everyone, and foster an inclusive, committed and ethical culture.

 Suppliers shall prevent harassment and ensure that their employees can work in an environment free of physical, psychological and other forms of abuse.
 Suppliers must ensure that they respect the rights of their employees and comply with all applicable laws and regulations in the country or countries in which they operate.
 This includes all rights and minimum standards relating to wages, benefits and working conditions.

-Suppliers shall respect their environment and work to minimize environmental impacts linked to their activities.
+Suppliers shall respect their environment and work to minimise environmental impacts linked to their activities.
 They shall endeavor to use energy as efficiently as possible and promote the use of renewable energy.
 Suppliers shall ensure the safety, health and welfare of their employees, visitors and others who are involved in their business activities.
 Furthermore, they shall comply with all applicable laws and regulations and use their best efforts to respect health and safety procedures.

-In any business relationship, suppliers must ensure that the offering or receipt of any gift, invitation, entertainment or business courtesy is permitted by law and regulation, for a legitimate purpose, reasonable, and not intended to influence, and that these exchanges do not violate the rules and standards of the recipient’s organization and are consistent with reasonable market-place customs and practices.
+In any business relationship, suppliers must ensure that the offering or receipt of any gift, invitation, entertainment or business courtesy is permitted by law and regulation, for a legitimate purpose, reasonable, and not intended to influence, and that these exchanges do not violate the rules and standards of the recipient’s organisation and are consistent with reasonable market-place customs and practices.